 Eliminating Ghost & Cloned Devices

 Criminal actors deploy ghost terminals — unregistered, fabricated devices running compromised software — to process fraudulent transactions without leaving a traceable physical blueprint.
-These devices exist off the regulatory map, untethered from any verified business identity.
 Geo-tagging closes this loophole by requiring a verifiable GPS signature before any transaction can be processed.
-A terminal that cannot confirm its authorized location is simply rejected by the network.
-The effect is decisive: the ability to operate unregistered, phantom terminals at scale is structurally eliminated.
+A terminal that cannot confirm its authorised location is rejected by the network.
+The ability to operate phantom terminals at scale is structurally eliminated.

 02